UNIVERSITY OF CALIFORNIA, BERKELEY JSI

 The Quantitative Methods for Policy Analysis course offers a basic introduction to quantitative methods commonly used in policy analysis.
 Students learn hands-on how to perform data analysis and statistical tests, both by hand and with the aid of STATA, a commonly used statistical software application.
 Students also learn the ways in which conclusions may or may not be drawn from such analyses and tests.
 The course focuses on applications to real policy situations, including: aspects of measurement, including reliability, validity, and bias; measures of central tendency and dispersion; data presentation, STATA, random variables, probability distributions, and the Central Limit Theorem, hypothesis testing, confidence intervals, t-tests, regression analysis, and study design.

 Public Policy and Law

 In addition to the Policy Analysis, Economics, Academic and Career Pathways, and Quantitative Methods courses, UCPPIA Law Fellows will take seminars on law topics such as International Human Rights Law, Voting Rights Law, and Criminal Justice Law.
 Fellows will be able to attend a law school admissions and personal statement workshop and a site visit to Berkeley Law School.
-Students do not receive any course grades or an evaluation for the law component of the program.

 To enhance the skill-based learning experience, participants will: